Databasus vs Barman

 The tools use fundamentally different backup strategies, each with distinct advantages:

-• Read-only access: Only requires SELECT permissions, minimizing security risks.
+• Read-only access: Logical backups only require SELECT permissions, minimizing security risks.

 Barman: Physical backups